“What is Aleppo?”

 You’ve given a resounding “yes,” and now together we are responding.

-Friends, volunteers, and partners in the convoy sent an urgent request:
+Friends and volunteers in the convoy sent an urgent request:

 “Pray for us… we are heading toward a very dangerous zone where civilians are trapped, and war is raging over their heads.”